bperez40/Automatic-Power-Box-Tester/README.md

 Now, to upload a program, use the following:

 arduino-cli.exe upload -p {PORT-ARDUINO-IS-CONNECTED-TO} {PATH-TO-main.ino}

+This is probably pretty intuitive, but every time you change main.ino, you have to run the compile command and then the upload command.
+If you adjust one of the libraries in the lib folder, run the setup script again.

 If something here doesn't work, use your brain.
 Or Google.